Generic Name: melphalan (MEL-fa-lan)

 Treating symptoms of certain types of cancer (multiple myeloma, ovarian cancer).
 It may also be used for other conditions as determined by your doctor.

-Melphalan tablets is an alkylating agent.
+Melphalan tablets are an alkylating agent.
 It works by destroying resting and rapidly dividing tumor cells in certain types of cancer.

 Do NOT use melphalan tablets if: